 You don’t have to sacrifice utility for fit or style in the summer.
 In athletic clothes that form to your body, you’re better able to track your movements, ensuring proper form, and, y’know, look good doing that last set of lunges while you’re at it.

 Opt for a versatile pair of shorts that’s easy to coordinate with the rest of your outfit and could even transfer to street-wear.
-Then, have fun with your shirt and play up a bold color if you’re so inclined.

 That, and a pair of shoes made for the type of exercise you’re doing, and you’re good to go.

 // Shop #SGapproved summer workout style //

 As for what to carry all your gym stuff in?

 Well, it depends on one thing.
 Location location location.